DMunkes/nginxwebauthn/readme.md

 # the token is then stored in /opt/nginxwebauthn/registrations
 AllowPreregistration = false

-# if FromEmail and AdminEmail are configured the user personal information is sent to the AdminEmail requires running SMTP server (like postfix) on localhost:25
+# if FromEmail and AdminEmail are configured the user personal information is sent to the AdminEmail
 #FromEmail = root@localhost
 #AdminEmail = root@localhost
+#SMTPSever = localhost # defaults to localhost
 ```

 ### Self registrations